-Home buying and decorating is one of the most important steps a family can take.
+Home buying and decorating are one of the most important steps a family can take.
 The environment parents and children wake up in, come home to, and go to sleep in can make a significant difference in the quality of daily life.
-It only makes sense that parents of autistic children choose and decorate their homes with intentionality for their kids.
+It only makes sense that parents of children with behavioral issues to choose and decorate their homes with intentionality for their kids.

 As for what is added to rooms for decorations, the less clutter the better.
 For instance, it is best to avoid hanging drapes from windows or to have family portraits hanging from the walls.
 Inside mount blinds for windows and simplistic paintings create a less cluttered look.

 Soft, heavy furniture with lots of pillows creates a comforting and safe environment as well.
 Extra padding with blankets or quilts can also help to soften noise in the room.
 Some families with autistic children find it beneficial to add quilts to the walls to achieve this effect.

 When it comes to making your home the most suitable for your child, be sure to pay attention to how they respond to different levels of stimulation in varying environments and to keep up on their interests.
 Making your home can be a way to bond with your child while creating a positive environment for your family.